Curriculum Offer 2023-2024

 Students take part in a range of enterprise activities throughout the year which includes both profit and not-for profit projects.
 Enterprise encourages all of our students to learn and develop in a way that meets their needs and develops skills for learning, skills for life and skills for work.

 The leisure and wellbeing sessions enable students to participate in a range of activities which support physical, emotional, mental and social wellbeing whilst promote healthy lifestyle choices.

 The department provides pupils with meaningful opportunities to understand how to be responsible, respectful, active citizens who contribute positively to society throughout the range of curriculum programmes.
 Healthy relationship & sex education is taught through the AQA unit award scheme appropriate to age and development with an emphasis placed upon relationships and relationship building.
-Students also participate in weekly assemblies which focus on topics that enable them to understand and encompass British values.
+Students also participate in a range of activities which focus on topics that enable them to understand and encompass British values.

 Students are able to experience the world of work through participating in mini-enterprise projects, running the break-time tuck shop and taking on responsibilities across school such as peer mentoring and volunteering.
 Careers units are taught within the AQA Unit Award Programme and there are opportunities within each subject to embed careers education; wherever possible staff make explicit links to potential jobs and careers.
+Guest speakers are invited in to talk about particular job roles.
 Students also access the local community on a weekly basis and discuss the roles and responsibilities of different workers within the community.
 Through the Annual Review process, students and their families are informed of all suitable local provisions which is further supported by the Transitions Service.
-Regular visits are arranged and facilitated through the KS5 SENCO.
+Each student is allocated a personal case worker who will discuss the full range of local provisions available each year.
+Regular visits to local provisions are arranged and facilitated through the KS5 SENCO.